-Basically, I loved every bit of our day and yes I may even brag a little and burst with pride at the whole darn thing.
-But if a bride can’t be boastful and overjoyed on her wedding day, then when can she?
+Basically, I loved every bit of our amazing Italian wedding and yes I may even brag a little and burst with pride at the whole darn thing.
+But if a bride can't be boastful and overjoyed on her wedding day, then when can she?

 Italian wedding food

 So, what about the food.
 Yes the food!!
 Other than actually getting married, the food was one of the most important parts for Ben and I. We love Italy and we love Italian food even more.
 So our Italian wedding day just had to erupt with the most amazing representation of all kinds of Italian foods imaginable.
 The canapés (and I say canapés but it was more like a feast fit for the 5000) were a stunning array of cheeses, meats, stews, flat breads, and so many more delicious things, which I would care to remember in more detail had I been allowed the appetite of my normal self.
 As it were, the emotions of the day were clearly too much for my startled stomach.
 However, just to look and see our guests enjoy each new found foodie delight was more than enough.